darktohka/FlashPatch/README.md

 Unfortunately, the tool only works on Windows right now, but if you have a Windows machine, feel free to manually patch version 32.0.0.465 of `libpepflashplayer.so` or `libflashplayer.so`.
 You can then use these binaries on your Linux machine.

+## Windows XP

+**I need to use Flash Player on Windows XP!**

+FlashPatch is not compatible with Windows XP.
+FlashPatch relies on .NET Framework 4.5, but the last supported version of .NET Framework on Windows XP is [4.0.3](https://docs.microsoft.com/en-us/dotnet/framework/install/on-windows-xp#net-framework-403).
+Regardless, there is a way to keep using Flash on Windows XP.
+[Please check out the following instructions on GitHub.](https://github.com/darktohka/FlashPatch/issues/7#issuecomment-785096536)

 ## Usage

 - Extract `FlashPatch.exe` into a new folder.